patrickl2901/faq-accordion-card/README.md

-# FAQ Accordion Card- frontendmentor.io
+# FAQ Accordion Card - frontendmentor.io

 <h2>Users Should be Able to:</h2>